unimined/JvmDowngrader/README.md

 ## "Compile" Time Downgrading

-### Zip Downgrading
+### Zip/Path Downgrading

-Downgrades the contents of a zip file to an older version.
+Downgrades the contents of a zip file or path to an older version. you can specify multiple targets for bulk operations. (and they will include eachother in classpath searches during downgrading)

-ex. `java -cp JvmDowngrader-all.jar xyz.wagyourtail.jvmdg.compile.ZipDowngrader 52 input.jar output.jar classpath.jar;classpath2.jar`
+ex. `java -jar JvmDowngrader-all.jar -c 52 downgrade -t input.jar output.jar -cp classpath.jar -cp classpath2.jar`

 ### Shading Api

-Analyze a downgraded zip file for API usages and shade them into the output.
+Analyze a downgraded zip file for API usages and shade them into the output. you can specify multiple targets for bulk operations.

-ex. `java -cp JvmDowngrader-all.jar xyz.wagyourtail.jvmdg.compile.ApiShader 52 "shade/prefix" input.jar output.jar`
+ex. `java -jar JvmDowngrader-all.jar -c 52 shade -p "shade/prefix" -t input.jar output.jar`

 The class version can be replaced with a path to the pre-downgraded api jar to save time.

-### Path Downgrading

-Downgrade the contents of 1 or more directory trees to an older version.

-ex. `java -cp JvmDowngrader-all.jar xyz.wagyourtail.jvmdg.compile.PathDowngrader 52 build/classes/java/main;build/classes/java/api build/downgraded/java/main;build/classes/java/api classpath.jar;classpath2.jar`

 ## Runtime Downgrading